 Similar to putters, midranges have deeper inner rims to make them feel comfortable in hand.
 Throwing a midrange well is a skill that all players should master.
 The most important thing to keep in mind is that you’ll want to use a midrange when you want a controlled flight to the target.
 You can use it for shots that are a little bit longer than a putter, but not up to a driver.

 There are, of course, a lot of things to look at when choosing the perfect midrange disc golf.
 Factors such as the feel of the midrange, understable flight, and durability of the plastic are some of the things to look for when choosing a perfect midrange.
-And because there are endless midrange disc golf discs out there, I want to make it a lot easier for you by pointing out 15 of the best midrange discs out there.
+And because there are endless midrange disc golf discs out there, we want to make it a lot easier for you by pointing out the best midrange discs out there.

 Without much ado, let’s get rolling.